ashwinkumar12345/ethereum-intro/README.md

  - Is an account controlled by code:
    - balance - Amount of ether this account holds
-   - storage - Data store for this account
+   - storage - Actual data stored in this account
    - code - Raw machine byte code for this contract

 > ## Deploying a Smart Contract to Ethereum